chehx/chehx.github.io/_pages/about.md

 *Chinese Journal of Engineering Mathematics*, vol. 34, supp.
 1, pp. 125-130, 2017.

 # 🎖 Selected Honors and Awards
-- The Honor of Outstanding Graduate at Northwestern Polytechnical University, Top 5% (*2019.06*)
+- The Honor of Outstanding Graduate at Northwestern Polytechnical University, Top 5%
-- The China National Scholarship, Top 2% (*2016-2017*, *2017-2018*)
+- The China National Scholarship for two years, Top 2%
-- The First Prize in the National College Students Mathematics Modeling Competition, Top 0.88% (*2017.11*)
+- The First Prize in the National College Students Mathematics Modeling Competition, Top 0.88%
-- The Excellent Paper Award for the National College Students Mathematics Modeling Competition, 12/33062 (*2017.11*)
+- The Excellent Paper Award for the National College Students Mathematics Modeling Competition, 12/33062
-- The First Prize and Application Innovation Award in the ASC17 Student Supercomputer Challenge, 1/230 (*2017.04*)
+- The First Prize and Application Innovation Award in the ASC17 Student Supercomputer Challenge, 1/230

 <!-- # 📖 Educations
 - *2021.08 - present*, Ph.D.
 Candidate, School of Engineering, Hong Kong University of Science and Technology, Hong Kong SAR.